LMAX-Exchange/puppet-networking-example/README.md

 It's also <i>impossible</i> to enforce any sort of architecture consistency when each node individually describes the sum of it's entire networking configuration.

 That's the rather large intro done.
-The rest of this page is the documentation for the module itself, demonstrating how you can use it solve different problems from the scenario above.
+The rest of this page demonstrates how you can use thus Puppet module to solve the different problems from the scenario above.
+The final part is the Puppet module documentation itself.

 ## Solving The Scenario's Problems